 Pods

-A pod is the smallest unit in Kubernetes, it is a grouping of containers that will be scheduled together onto a node in the cluster. usually it will just be one container but it could be a group of processes that make up an application.
+A pod is the smallest deployable unit in Kubernetes.
+A pod is a group of one or more containers that will be scheduled together onto a node in the cluster.
+Usually, a pod will just be one container, but it could be a group of processes that make up an application.

-Pods have a lifecycle: they are defined, scheduled onto a node, and then they run until their containers exit or the pod is removed from the node for some reason.
+Pods have a lifecycle: they are defined, scheduled onto a node, and then they run until their containers exit or the pod is removed from the node.
 Pods are immutable and changes to a pod are not persisted between restarts.

 Caution